-Community Sponsorship is a government-led program which resettles vulnerable refugees from war torn countries and welcomes them into communities throughout the UK, enabling them to rebuild their lives.
+Community Sponsorship is a government-led programme which resettles vulnerable refugees from war torn countries and welcomes them into communities throughout the UK, enabling them to rebuild their lives.

 ‘The intention of UK Resettlment Scheme is to provide sanctuary to those refugees in greatest need of protection, including people requiring urgent medical treatment, survivors of violence and torture, and women and children at risk.’
 UKRS – UK Resettlement Scheme

-The money will be used to secure a property for the family to live in, English lessons, buying clothing and school uniforms, furnishing the property, paying for an interpreter and other costs incurred during the resettlement process.
+The money will be used to support the family to continue to access English lessons, essential dental care, school uniform and equipment, interpretation services and other costs incurred during the resettlement process.
 We will provide ongoing support and encouragement to the family, both financially and through befriending, so that they can access employment, education, healthcare and other community services.
-Our goal is to ensure that the family lives secure, independent and empowering lives in the UK.
+Our goal is to ensure that the family live secure, independent and empowering lives in the UK.

 Imagine being forced to flee your home.
 The place where you grew up, with all your belongings, memories and family surrounding you.
 This is the sad reality for some 79.5 million people around the world.